 Fresh seeds from the vanilla bean act as a gentle exfoliant and give the cleansing bars a wonderfully fragrant vanilla scent.
 The seeds are steeped to create an aromatic oil infusion that provides a rich, sensual, and long-lasting scent.

-I used a sturdy cupcake tray (pan) to mould the cleansing bars.
-A soft silicone mould won’t work as the mixture has to be packed and pressed tightly into the mould.
-If on hand, hard plastic moulds can be used as well.
+I used a sturdy cupcake tray (pan) to mold the cleansing bars.
+A soft silicone mold won’t work as the mixture has to be packed and pressed tightly into the mold.
+If on hand, hard plastic molds can be used as well.
 It’s important to chill the cupcake tray (pan) in the freezer, not the refrigerator, so the bars pop out easily.

 Natural Vanilla Fragrance

 The last ingredient is vanilla oleoresin.
 You can use it optionally for a more pronounced vanilla scent throw.
 Two vanilla oils exist: vanilla oleoresin, which is made by removing the solvent from vanilla extract, and vanilla absolute, which is the most concentrated form of vanilla.

 Unfortunately, both of these oils are on the pricey side, with the absolute being more expensive than the oleoresin.
 I used vanilla oleoresin as I had some on hand when making DIY diffusers a while back.